11 Exciting French Games for Bored High School Students

-What if there was a fun way to teach them French?
+What if there were a fun way to teach high school students French?

 What if they even *gasp* enjoyed it?

-Fear not, we’ve rounded up some terrific games just for students of their age group!
+We’ve rounded up 11 terrific French games just for high school students below.

 Why French Games Work with High School Students

 - They facilitate learning.
 Games make it easy for high school students to remember a specific grammar point or vocabulary, and even enjoy it.

 - They keep lessons fun and engaging.
 Your high school learners’ attention tends to be elsewhere.
 Playing games is a great way to give them what they want while also making sure they learn French.

 - They create bonds.
 Playing games helps bring the class together and encourages classmates to interact.
 Even more than their French language skills, it’s a terrific way to develop their emotional intelligence.

 - They have a purpose.
 Every game has a clear end goal: winning.
 There’s a tangible reward in the end, and using French language skills for the game will help students validate their progress.